avoerman/graphql-react-express/README.md

 * npm run start

-A graphQL server should start on http://localhost:4000/graphql graphiQL should start on http://localhost:4000/graphiql
+A graphQL server should start on http://localhost:4000/graphql

+graphiQL playground should start on http://localhost:4000/graphql/playground

 ### Build and start React
 * cd react-client